 7. Orchids Need a Rest Period in Winter to Display Flowers

-When it is Spring increase the watering (to watering around once every 7 days) and use a specialized orchid fertilizer and the orchid should be able to display more flowers.
+When it is Spring, I recommend increasing the watering (to watering around once every 7 days) and using a specialized orchid fertilizer, and the orchid should be able to display more flowers.

 (Read my article, how to rebloom orchids indoors).